Back to blog

 This recipe is adapted from Antonio Carluccio's Vegetables — my all-time favourite cookbook.

-🍷 Wine Pairing: Mushroom Dishes & Pinot Noir
+Wine Pairing: Mushroom Dishes and Pinot Noir

-💡 Try With These Bottles:
+Try With These Bottles

-✨ Bonus Tip: Chill your Pinot Noir slightly (15–16°C) to lift its acidity and complement the garlicky warmth of this dish.
+Serving tip: Chill your Pinot Noir slightly (15–16°C) to lift its acidity and complement the garlicky warmth of this dish.